 Environmental justice (EJ) refers to the right to a safe and healthy environment for everyone, regardless of race, class, gender, ability or other considerations, as well as a place at decision-making tables.
-From this perspective, the environment is not separate from society, but includes spaces where people live, work, play, learn and/or pray.
+From this perspective, the environment is not separate from society, but includes spaces where people live, work, play, learn and pray.
+Research demonstrates that environmental and climate-related problems and hazards often disproportionately impact the health and economic opportunities of communities of color, Indigenous communities and working-class communities.
+These patterns are related to systemic forms of inequality in society, including unequal representation in environmental decision-making and leadership, racism and other forms of oppression, and the neglect of diverse value systems.

-The certificate program is open to CU Boulder graduate students from all units and programs, and seeks to include scholars and practitioners from diverse disciplinary and experiential backgrounds in its development.
+The certificate program is open to CU Boulder graduate students from all units and programs, as well as to nondegree students, and seeks to include scholars and practitioners from diverse disciplinary and experiential backgrounds in its development.

 For more information, visit the Graduate Certificate in Environmental Justice website.